The New Sounds

-The New Sounds is the debut solo studio album by Miles Davis, released in late 1951 as a 10-inch LP.
-It is his first album as a leader and his first full album for Prestige Records.
+The New Sounds is the debut solo studio album by the American jazz musician Miles Davis.
+Released in late 1951 as a 10-inch LP, it is his first album as a bandleader and his first full album for Prestige Records.
 Davis had previously contributed three tracks to the Prestige compilation LP Modern Jazz Trumpets and appeared as a sideman on the 10-inch LP Lee Konitz: The New Sounds.

 Overview

 Prestige would be Davis' label for the next five years, with occasional recordings for Blue Note and Debut, until he signed with Columbia in 1955.
 His previous label, Capitol, had been disappointed with the sales of the nonet recordings released in 1949/50, and they had not offered Davis more work, when he was contacted by Prestige's Bob Weinstock.
 Weinstock had just started his new jazz specialty record label, and wanted Davis on his label so bad he tracked him across the country, to Chicago where he was performing with Billie Holiday, and offered him a one-year contract.